 To do this, be intentional about when you wake up.
 In addition to making sure you get eight hours of sleep, set your alarm so you have enough time to complete your morning routine and develop productive new habits.

-Whatever time you choose to wake up at, remember to set aside enough time for personal activities so you don’t overwork yourself.What does the future of hybrid work look like?
+Whatever time you choose to wake up at, remember to set aside enough time for personal activities so you don’t overwork yourself.Boost productivity with Asana

 Hydration is key to your health and well being.
 Drinking water is a crucial component of a great morning routine because when you feel good, you’re more focused and, as a result, more productive.